 |A = 4.000

 || C = 2.000

 ||D = 1.000

 ||I = 0.00 (Incomplete)

-NC = no credit (used only for courses taken but not passed at Brown.
-Formerly used to indicate a missing grade on a RISD class or to indicate no grade was to be assigned)
+NC = no credit (used only for courses taken but not passed at Brown or to indicate a missing grade on a RISD class)

-A permanent grade of “W” is assigned when the student withdraws from a course during the Course Withdrawal Period.
-The dates for the withdrawal period are published in the Academic Calendar.
-The “W” grade has no effect upon the grade point average.
+A permanent grade of “W” is assigned when the student withdraws from a course during the Course Withdrawal Period (see the Academic Calendar for the Withdrawal deadline).

 RISD does not compute and does not report a student’s rank in class.

 The description of the incomplete grade, its appropriate use, and the deadlines for making up the work were all changed by a vote of the faculty in Spring 2012.
-The new description and deadline date details are found on the Grade of Incomplete page.
+The description and deadline date details are found on the Grade of Incomplete page.